Miletus-Excavation/Miletus_Bibliography/README.md

 # Updates

-All bibliography files and their PDF exports are updated automatically every Monday at 8:00 UTC from the state of the [Zotero group library](https://www.zotero.org/groups/4475959/milet_bibliography) at that time.
+All bibliography files and their PDF exports are updated automatically on the first day of each month from the state of the [Zotero group library](https://www.zotero.org/groups/4475959/milet_bibliography) at that time.

 # The Miletus Bibliography